How to Turn Ideas Into Projects With a Simple System

 Guide movement.

-If it doesn’t connect, it doesn’t compound.
+If it does not connect, it does not compound.

 What This Looks Like in Practice